Corporate Governance

 The Board continually reviews and promotes a corporate culture based on ethical values and behaviours.
 The Group adopts several policies including anti-bribery, whistleblowing and a share dealing policy for trading in EMV Capital plc shares.
 Compliance with all policy is monitored and reported on to the Board.

-For further information on how the culture is consistent with the Company’s objectives, strategy and business model in the strategic report and with the description of principal risks and uncertainties, see the Annual Report – Corporate Governance and Risks and Uncertainties sections
+Further information on how the culture is consistent with the Company’s objectives, strategy and business model is contained in the 2025 Annual Report and Accounts – Strategic Report on pages 1 to 31.

 Application